cockroachdb/docs/v22.2/upgrade-cockroach-version.md

     > SHOW CLUSTER SETTING version;
     ~~~

-1. After the upgrade to {{ page.version.version }} is finalized, it is expected to notice an increase in compaction activity due to a migration within the storage engine that runs in the background.
-To observe the migration's progress, check the **Compactions** section of the [Storage Dashboard](ui-storage-dashboard.html) in DB Console or monitor the `storage.marked-for-compaction-files` time series metric.
-In the absence of routine compactions, when the metric's value nears or reaches `0`, the migration is complete and compaction activity returns to normal levels.
+1. After the upgrade to {{ page.version.version }} is finalized, you may notice an increase in compaction activity due to a background migration within the storage engine.
+To observe the migration's progress, check the **Compactions** section of the [Storage Dashboard](ui-storage-dashboard.html) in the DB Console or monitor the `storage.marked-for-compaction-files` time series metric.
+When the metric's value nears or reaches `0`, the migration is complete and compaction activity will return to normal levels.

 ## Troubleshooting